Brent Handler

-Brent Handler (born October 21, 1969) is an American entrepreneur who works in the destination club industry.
-He is founder and CEO of Inspirato, a private, luxury destination club.
-In 2002, along with his brother Brad Handler, he founded Exclusive Resorts and served as the company's president from 2002 to 2009.
-He is based in Denver, Colorado.
+Brent Handler (born October 21, 1968) is an American entrepreneur recognized for his contributions to the luxury travel and real estate industries.
+He is the co-founder and former CEO of Inspirato, a luxury travel subscription company listed on NASDAQ under the ticker symbol ISPO.
+In 2002, Handler co-founded Exclusive Resorts with his brother Brad, serving as president until 2009.
+Under their leadership, the company grew to over 3,250 members and nearly 400 residences worldwide.

+In 2010, Handler co-founded Inspirato, aiming to provide luxury travel experiences without the substantial upfront costs typical of traditional destination clubs.
+The company has since become a significant player in the industry, offering curated vacation options to its members.

+Handler is also involved in philanthropic efforts.
+These efforts focus on education, youth development, and community engagement.

 Personal life

-Handler was born October 21, 1969 in Denver, Colorado, the son of Suzanne and Norton Handler.
-Norton Handler owned a series of clothing manufacturers and shared his passion for entrepreneurism and real estate with both Brent and his older brother Brad during their early years.
+Handler was born on October 21, 1968, in Denver, Colorado, the son of Suzanne and Norton Handler.
+Norton Handler owned a series of clothing manufacturers and shared his passion for entrepreneurism and real estate with both Brent and his older brother, Brad, during their early years.
 Handler attended Thomas Jefferson High School (Denver), where he played tennis and basketball, and graduated in 1987.
 He earned his undergraduate business degree from the University of Colorado at Boulder in 1991.

 In 1995, Handler married Kirsten Sweetman.
 They have three children.

 Brother, Brad Handler, went on to become the first in-house attorney at eBay and later joined Brent as a partner in his entrepreneurial pursuits.

-Career

-Handler knew he wanted to be an entrepreneur from the age of 23 and experienced early business success at Colorado's ExecuTrain, a computer training company.
-As the company's second employee, he sold millions of dollars' worth of computer training classes, and performed so well the company's owner had difficulty paying his commission.
-He later became a co-owner of the company.

-After his initial success at ExecuTrain, and the sale of the company, Handler went on to launch two businesses before finding success in the destination club industry.